 - Improving Efficiency and Profitability.
 We have invested in a number of systems and processes that we believe are comparable to those of much larger financial institutions.
 These include our new operations center located in Lubbock which houses back-office processing for deposit operations, loan operations, mortgage operations, and corporate training.
 We are also investing in digital and payments technologies to increase efficiencies and streamline processes.
 These technologies including remote deposit capture software for business customers, expanded usage of electronic signatures, online account tools, and technologies that facilitate more efficient item processing.
-We believe these investments will allow us to scale our business without commensurate additional expenses and help us further reduce our efficiency ratio over time.
-Our efficiency ratio was 77.6% and 77.9% for the years ended December 31, 2018 and 2017, respectively. - Emphasize Community Banking.
+We believe these investments will allow us to scale our business without commensurate additional expenses and help us further reduce our efficiency ratio over time. - Emphasize Community Banking.
 We intend to continue operating our subsidiary bank as a community banking organization focused on meeting the specific needs of individuals and small and medium-sized businesses in our market areas.
 We will continue to provide a high degree of responsiveness and a wide variety of banking products and services to our customers.
 Our history and focus is centered on being a dominant bank in the smaller markets we serve.
 Our employees are engaged in numerous community activities and organizations beyond the bank and our consistent corporate message is that the success of our communities will drive the success of the Bank.
 We strive to meet all the financial needs of customers in those markets with outstanding products and service.
 We seek to leverage our banking platform as we expand into large metropolitan markets such as Dallas and Houston where we target customers looking for our relationship-based approach to banking and our sophisticated products and services.